28msec/zorba/README.txt

 2007.01.27

-Build is currently down pending conversion to the in-memory node store.
+Build is currently partially disabled pending conversion to the in-memory node store.

 2007.01.25